bringey/SPLoader/CONTRIBUTING.md

 #### Whitespace

 All files (except Makefiles) must use 4-space tabs for indentation.
-Unix style newlines ('\n') are to be used in all files.
+Linux style newlines ('\n') are to be used in all files.
 NO TABS!

 ### Organization